CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```bash
 $ openstack ec2 credentials list
 ```
 Once you have your ec2 credentials you will need to use the _Access_ and _Secret_ in the next command.
-The interactive command "_s3cmd --configure_" is good for first-time use.
-It creates a $HOME/.s3cfg file, adds access keys and ids from above, points to pouta object store and adds an encryption key.
+The interactive command ```s3cmd --configure ``` is good for first-time use.
+It creates a _$HOME/.s3cfg_ file, adds access keys and ids from above, points to pouta object store and adds an encryption key.
 It is probably a good idea to create a password when you get to the option.

 Alternatively, you can create a working file by adding your Access and Secret to the following oneliner:
 ```bash